json-api/json-api/_format/1.1/index.md

   entry).
 * `type`: a string indicating the media type of the link's target.
 * `hreflang`: a string or an array of strings indicating the language(s) of the link's target.
-An array of strings indicates that multiple languages of the link's target are available.
+An array of strings indicates that the link's target is available in multiple languages.
 Each string **MUST** be a valid language tag [[RFC5646](https://tools.ietf.org/html/rfc5646)].
 * `meta`: a meta object containing non-standard meta-information about the link.